 Cons for a contact agency are:

-- Any training and management are up to you.
+- Any training and management are up to you

-- Could leave at any time.
+- Could leave at any time

-- May not have a dedicated VA.
+- May not have a dedicated VA

-4. Managed Virtual Assistant Service
+3. Managed Virtual Assistant Service

-The benefits of a managed VA include:
+The benefits of a managed VA service include:

-- Faster hiring than recruiting yourself.
+- Faster hiring than recruiting yourself

-- Guaranteed service levels.
+- Guaranteed service levels

 With a managed VA service, the service provider takes much of the risk of delivering a quality VA service.
 It depends a bit on how an engagement is structured—your risk grows with the length of a contract.
 If a particular VA doesn't work out, a backup is ready to take over.